Dekeloni2/PokeSlop/README.md

 On the teacher's turn the battle box becomes the arena and you control your soul inside it with the arrow keys.
 Each teacher has their own **bullet patterns**, and the patterns are the characterisation:

 - **Yakir**, the C# teacher, doesn't attack so much as *teach*.
 His turns are a four-lesson curriculum — data types, conditionals, loops, and finally a program that runs against the battle box itself, resizing and dragging the arena while code rains down.
 His ultimate is the single pixel he has spent his whole career failing to draw.
-- **David**, The math teacher, uses both his body and shapes to attack you.
+- **David**, the math teacher, uses both his body and shapes to attack you — onion-ring waves, a hexagon barrage, a heavy punch he leaps off screen and back in to throw.
+His ultimate puts a song on and layers all three on top of it at once, with a real crouch-and-launch exit animation before it starts.
 - **Dor Ben Dor** uses objects that are close to him or to his profession.
 Such as a Chess board, a boat that he fought over with his sister, or cloverbyte.
 Each time he uses those attacks, they evolve and become stronger and harder.

 Getting hit costs HP and grants brief invulnerability frames.
 Run out and it's game over.